Frequently Asked Questions

 - How many people will be in a cohort?

-- Have a high school diploma or GED
+- Have a high school/secondary school diploma or GED

-- Express interest in technology and law
+- Express interest in developing a career in technology

 - Have basic computer skills (operating a PC, word processing, email, typing, etc.)